‘How could I have remembered the day I was born?’ – releasing the buried effects of trauma using regression

 We worked with all the fear, grief, tension and anxiety Miriam experienced as a day old infant in order to release those difficult feelings of unworthiness about herself which took root through that experience.
 Afterwards Miriam expressed how extremely moved she had been by the session, during which she had developed huge compassion for her mother.
 A little later, she sent me the thoughts she had put down on paper after the session as well as some drawings she had made some time before our session, in an attempt to express her painful feelings on paper.
 These included one of a faceless woman holding a tiny baby at arms-length from her body.
 This is the drawing, made and dated March 2016, several weeks before our regression session at the end of April in the same year:

-Now I am handing over the Miriam herself to finish the story:
+Now I am handing over to Miriam herself to finish the story:

 “I am so glad we went to follow the feeling back.
 I had done these drawings a couple of months back but had no idea where they had come from and what they meant.
 They were a simple way of putting my “overwhelm” on paper and in doing so, gaining a little relief….